Thank you for your upgrade request.

 If you are an existing licensed customer, OR if you are a current evaluator of our software with a previous version of Remote Desktop Reporter or the Remote Desktop Commander Suite already installed:

-NOTE 2: Version 4.5 now includes a new IP Geolocation feature that shows you where RDP logon failures and logins originate from.
-After you upgrade the software, if your Remote Desktop Commander database is running on an on-premise SQL Server, it will load this information into your database automatically, and will use approximately 500MBs of storage for the data and the indexes.
+NOTE 2: Version 4.5 and later now includes a new IP Geolocation feature that shows you where RDP logon failures and logins originate from.
+If you are upgrading from Version 4 or earlier, and the Remote Desktop Commander database is running on an on-premise SQL Server, it will load this information into your database automatically, and will use approximately 750MBs of storage for the data and the indexes.
 This process may take 5 minutes or more to complete.
 If you use Azure SQL for your database, our software will use on-demand, web-based IP geolocation techniques instead.

 NOTE 3: In some rare instances, our installation software, Advanced Installer, may not preserve registry values during in place upgrades on 64-bit operating systems.
 Therefore, as a precaution, please make a note of your global settings in the program before starting the upgrade process.